 Spanish bureaucracy – 409, Cat – 1.

 I’ve also published a follow-up about the practical exam prep and driving stick shift (spoiler: they just threw me in the car and expected me to know).
-Sign up for updates, or join one of my social networks for more on Seville and making a life in Spain!
+Have more questions?
+Direct yourself to my sister page, COMO Consulting Spain for all things Spanish-red-tape!